kiran94/prfiesta/README.md

 # Get all pull requests for a user
 prfiesta -u kiran94

-# Get all pull requests for a user a date
+# Get all pull requests for a user after a date
 prfiesta -u kiran94 --after 2023-01-01

 # Get all pull requests for a user between two dates